jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

     error_log               /var/log/nginx/error.log warn;

     # Max body size.
 You can set this on DigitalOcean to be something like 50000MB as a general config setting.
     # I think it is easier to simply disable checking.
-And you could also change that for all NGINX sites, be changing it
+And you could also change that for all NGINX sites, by changing it
     # under /etc/nginx/nginx.conf instead of here.
     client_max_body_size 0;

+    # disable proxy buffers
+    proxy_buffering off;
+    proxy_request_buffering off;

     # reverse proxy
     location / {